hantrungkien/Bubble-Picker/README.md

 ## How to use this library

-This library is developed and extended based on https://github.com/igalata/Bubble-Picker
+This library was developed and extended based on https://github.com/igalata/Bubble-Picker

 Now:
 - We can set Picker Item selected always is true